anngroong/podcasts/content/episode/524-varuzhan-geghamyan-iran-war-zangezur-corridor-syunik-nakhijevan.md

 #IranWar #VaruzhanGeghamyan #ZangezurCorridor #Syunik #ArmeniaGeopolitics"""
 +++

+# Summary
-This episode examines the ongoing US-Israeli war on Iran through a regional lens, focusing on the war’s broader strategic aims, Azerbaijan’s possible role as a northern pressure point against Iran, Turkey’s ambiguous posture, and Armenia’s growing vulnerability in the middle of these shifts.
-The conversation also looks at the geopolitical meaning of the TRIPP or “Zangezur Corridor” project, the recent centralization of control over Nakhijevan, and Varuzhan Geghamyan’s new book on the historical roots and present danger of the corridor agenda.
+We examine the ongoing US-Israeli war on Iran through a regional lens, focusing on the war’s broader strategic aims, Azerbaijan’s possible role as a northern pressure point against Iran, Turkey’s ambiguous posture, and Armenia’s growing vulnerability in the middle of these shifts.
+Prof.Geghamyan also looks at the geopolitical meaning of the TRIPP or “Zangezur Corridor” project, the recent centralization of control over Nakhijevan, and Geghamyan’s new book “The Armenian Wedge in the Path of Turan: The Issue of the “Zangezur Corridor,” on the historical roots and present danger of the corridor agenda.

-## Main Topics Addressed
+# Main Topics Addressed

 - The current state of the US-Israeli war on Iran, and the question of whether military escalation has strengthened rather than weakened Iran.
 - Whether Washington and Tel Aviv are pursuing the same war aims, or whether their objectives diverge at the strategic level.